 When Paramount studio executives were shown a cut of the film, they wanted the film's opening and closing surrealist sequences to be cut.
-Executive producer Mel Brooks, according to producer Stuart Cornfeld, said to them: "We are involved in a business venture.
-We screened the film for you to bring you up to date as to the status of that venture.
+Executive Producer Mel Brooks, according to Producer Stuart Cornfeld, said to them: "We are involved in a business venture.
+We screened the film for you, to bring you up to date as to the status of that venture.
 Do not misconstrue this as our soliciting the input of raging primitives."

 When the nominees for the 53rd Annual Academy Awards were announced in February 1981, many in the industry were appalled that this movie was not going to be honored for its make-up effects.
-At the time there was not a regular make-up category and winners for make-up were cited with a special award.
-Feeling that the make-up technicians deserved to be rewarded for the film, a letter of protest was sent to the Academy's Board of Governors to ask them to change their minds and give the film a special award.
+At the time, there was not a regular make-up category, and winners for make-up were cited with a special award.
+Feeling that the make-up technicians deserved to be rewarded for this film, a letter of protest was sent to the Academy's Board of Governors to ask them to change their minds and give the film a special award.
 The Academy refused, but in response to the outcry, they decided a year later to reward make-up artists with their own annual category, and thus the best make-up award was born.
-Because of earlier restrictions, some other notable films did not receive Oscars for their makeup, notably Dr. Jekyll and Mr. Hyde (1931), The Wizard of Oz (1939), and The Hunchback of Notre Dame (1939).
+Because of earlier restrictions, some other notable films did not receive Oscars for their make-up, notably Dr. Jekyll and Mr. Hyde (1931), The Wizard of Oz (1939), and The Hunchback of Notre Dame (1939).

-The writers based this film on the memoirs of Dr. Frederick Treves as well as other true accounts, but avoided the play by Bernard Pomerance.
+The writers based this film on the memoirs of Dr. Frederick Treves, as well as other true accounts, but avoided the play by Bernard Pomerance.
 The true name of the Elephant Man was not John Merrick as most believe, but Joseph Carey Merrick.
-Merrick was born in Leicester, England on August 5, 1862, and died in the Royal London Hospital on April 11, 1890, at the age of 27.
+Merrick was born in Leicester, England on August 5, 1862, and died in the Royal London Hospital on April 11, 1890, at the age of twenty-seven.
 When Dr. Treves wrote his memoir, he referred to him as John.
 His handwritten manuscript reveals that Treves knew that Merrick's name was Joseph, and deliberately crossed out Joseph and replaced it with John.
 Merrick's surviving correspondence shows he signed his name as Joseph, and contemporary newspaper articles about his case refer to him by his correct name.
 Why Treves changed his name to John is unknown, but this movie is partly responsible for that continuing misconception.

-David Lynch narrowed his choices for the film's cinematographer down to two names; Christopher Challis, who was considered a safe pair of hands, or Freddie Francis, who Lynch considered to be a much more talented cinematographer, but hadn't worked in that role since 1964.
-Lynch decided to go with his gut instinct and hire Francis after producer Stuart Cornfeld told him that "no-one ever made it big by being a pussy."
+David Lynch narrowed his choices for the film's Cinematographer down to two names; Christopher Challis, who was considered a safe pair of hands, or Freddie Francis, who Lynch considered to be a much more talented Cinematographer, but hadn't worked in that role since 1964.
+Lynch decided to go with his gut instinct and hire Francis after Producer Stuart Cornfeld told him that, "No one ever made it big by being a pussy."

-The opening scene of Merrick's mother being attacked by an elephant is not factual; his deformities were the result of disease, and he was called "The Elephant Man" because of his lumpy skin.
+The opening scene of Merrick's mother being attacked by an elephant is not factual.
+His deformities were the result of disease, and he was called "The Elephant Man" because of his lumpy skin.
 However, the idea of an elephant attack comes from the melodramatic speech originally delivered by Tom Norman to those who paid to see Merrick exhibited.